AlgoMaster Logo

 Counting Sort is a non-comparison-based sorting algorithm.
 It works by counting the number of occurrences of each distinct value in the input, then using those counts to place each element directly into its correct position in the output.

-Here is the core idea in three sentences.
-First, create a count array where index i stores how many times value i appears in the input.
-Second, transform the count array into a cumulative (prefix sum) array, so each index now tells you where the last element with that value should go.
+The algorithm runs in three stages.
+First, build a count array where index i stores how many times value i appears in the input.
+Second, transform the count array into a cumulative (prefix sum) array, where each index gives the position of the last element with that value.
 Third, iterate through the input from right to left, placing each element at the position indicated by the cumulative count and decrementing that count.

 The algorithm has three key properties: